-Furthermore, when the research studied traffic sources for the studied shopping websites, the results showed organic results to be the biggest source for any website’s traffic while PPC remained the smallest source of traffic.
+Furthermore, when the researchers studied traffic sources for the studied shopping websites, the results showed organic results to be the biggest source for any website’s traffic while PPC remained the smallest source of traffic.

 So, among all the measures, CTR, which is the most prominent measure in gauging search engine users’ interests and preferences, speaks in favor of organic search and SEO.

-You might be thinking how that could be possible when we just showed you all those graphs with incredible amounts of money being spent on PPC year after year.
+You might be thinking of how that could be possible when we just showed you all those graphs with incredible amounts of money being spent on PPC year after year.
 Are those businesses crazy?
 Or just plain ignorant?

 But the answer isn’t so difficult to understand.
 Answer this: How many times have you ever looked beyond the first page of any search you ever did on Google?
 Hardly ever.